Heroin-Bob/AudioTools-for-Linux/README.md

    $HOME/.local/share/yabridge/yabridgectl sync
    $HOME/.local/share/yabridge/yabridgectl status
    ```
-12. Verify yabridge was installed by running <code>yabridgectl --version</code>.
+12. Verify yabridge was installed by running ```yabridgectl --version```.
-13. Download the most recent release https://github.com/Heroin-Bob/AudioTools-for-Linux/releases
+13. Download the most recent release: https://github.com/Heroin-Bob/AudioTools-for-Linux/releases<br>
-    Note: If you want to build the app yourself you can download all the project files then run the "Run this to build.sh" file and it will build the app for you.
-You can find the final app in the directory you built the file from by drilling down into <b>~/.bin/Release/net8.0/linux-x64/publish</b>.
+    Note: If you want to build the app yourself you can download all the project files then run the <b>Run this to build.sh</b> file and it will build the app for you.
+You can find the final app in the directory you built the file from by drilling down into <b>bin/Release/net8.0/linux-x64/publish</b>.
 You do not need any of the other files besides the AudioTools exe file.
 It is fully self-contained.

 At this point your setup is finished and you can now install and use Windows plugins and keep up with them via the AudioTools GUI.